DAOcc: 3D Object Detection Assisted Multi-Sensor Fusion for 3D Occupancy Prediction: Related Work

-\textbf{Multi-Modal 3D Object Detection:} Recent multi-modal 3D object detection methods~\cite{liu2023bevfusion, li2022unifying, li2022deepfusion, chen2023futr3d, wang2021pointaugmenting} mainly focus on learning effective BEV feature representations.
+Multi-modal 3D object detection has achieved great success, surpassing camera-based~\cite{chen2024dsc3d,tao2023pseudo} and Lidar-based~\cite{li2023tinypillarnet} methods by leveraging semantic and geometric information.
+Recent multi-modal 3D object detection methods~\cite{liu2023bevfusion, li2022deepfusion, chen2023futr3d, wang2021pointaugmenting} mainly focus on learning effective BEV feature representations.
 TransFusion~\cite{bai2022transfusion} proposes a two-stage transformer-decoder based detection head and applies cross attention to obtain image features for each object query.
 BEVFusion~\cite{liu2023bevfusion} proposes an efficient and generic multi-task multi-sensor fusion framework which unifies multi-modal features in the shared BEV representation space, and introduces a specialized kernel to speed up the BEV pooling operation.
 In concurrent work, BEVFusion~\cite{liang2022bevfusion} decomposes the LiDAR-camera fusion into two streams that can independently output perception results, and performs feature fusion after the two streams.
 DAL~\cite{huang2023detecting} follows the concept of `Detecting As Labeling' and decouples the fused features during classification and regression.
 Specifically, it employs the fused features for classification, whereas it utilizes the point cloud features exclusively for regression.
 In this work, we incorporate the simple yet effective feature fusion approach of BEVFusion~\cite{liu2023bevfusion} and introduce 3D object detection as an auxiliary branch during training.